Holidays

 68. Broccoli and Cheese Casserole

 Casseroles are the perfect Thanksgiving side when you have to stretch the food to feed all of your hungry guests.
 For this side dish, use a can of cream of mushroom soup to keep the broccoli moist while baking.
 Use onion and freshly grated cheese to finish off the dish.
+For hosts trying to sneak more greens into their sides for Thanksgiving, this pan usually comes back empty without a single prompt.

 69. Candied Yams